kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020.md

 ## Source Code & Styleguide

-If you’re interested in the code you don’t have to wait until I release the article, the [source code](https://github.com/kogakure/website-gatsby-stefanimhoff.de) is publicly available on GitHub.
+If you’re interested in the code you don’t have to wait until I release the essay, the [source code](https://github.com/kogakure/website-gatsby-stefanimhoff.de) is publicly available on GitHub.
 All my components can be viewed on my [Styleguide](https://styleguide.stefanimhoff.de/) created with [Storybook](https://storybook.js.org/).